thesecurevector/waf-patterns/README.md

     * *apiGwArn* is the ARN of the API Gateway you want to protect e.g. arn:aws:apigateway:{region}:{account-id}:/restapis/{api-id}/stages/{stage-id}
     * *apiKeyID* is the API Key ID that is active on the API Gateway stage you would like to protect e.g. 'abcde12345'
     * *apiName* is the name of the API Gateway you want to protect e.g. 'PetStore'
     * *wafMode* is the Web ACL mode; default is Count.
-IMPORTANT: We suggest initally deploy the rule as 'Count' and deploy as 'Block' after successful testing.
-To deploy as block you can update the existing CloudFormation Stack using the same template and simply change the parameter
+IMPORTANT: It is a good practice to initally deploy the rule as 'Count' and deploy as 'Block' after successful testing.
+To deploy as block you can update the existing CloudFormation Stack using the same template changing the parameter
     * *deployDistribution* if set to True, deploy a sample CloudFront Distribution that uses the API Gateway as origin and adds the API Key as custom header
 7. Accept all defaults in next screen clicking Next
 8. Review your configuration and then tick the checkbox "I acknowledge that AWS CloudFormation might create IAM resources" before clicking Submit